debops/docs/docs/installation.rst

 DebOps requires a dependency that is not already installed by Ansible.
 Install ``netaddr`` however you see fit:

-   $ apt-get install python-netaddr
+   $ apt-get install python-pip python-netaddr
-   $ yum install python-netaddr
+   $ yum install python-pip python-netaddr
    $ pip install netaddr